bilke/craft-master/README.md

 - Bundler (1.5.2+)

+## Getting Started

+Before you dive in, make sure you have a couple of pieces of information handy:

+1. Your project repository's Git clone URL (e.g. `git@github.com:vigetlabs/your-project-name.git`).
+During installation, you'll be asked to provide this so that you can `git push` your work to your own repository.
+2. Choose a virtual host name for your local site (e.g. `your-project-name.dev`).
+3. Know your database server's accessible address (e.g. `127.0.0.1` or `localhost`) and the user and password that can access it.

-## Clone this repository
+## Clone craft-master

-Issue the following command to clone this repository, substituting `your-project-name` as appropriate:
+To get started, issue the following command to clone this repository, substituting `your-project-name` as appropriate:

 	git clone git@github.com:vigetlabs/craft-master.git your-project-name

 ## Install Dependencies

-### Install MySQL
+### Install MySQL and PHP with mcrypt extension

-[Homebrew](http://brew.sh/) is the easiest (and best!) way to install MySQL:
+[Homebrew](http://brew.sh/) is the easiest (and best!) way to install MySQL and PHP:

 	brew install mysql

-### Install PHP with mcrypt extension

-Again, using Homebrew, issue the following commands:

 	brew tap homebrew/dupes
 	brew tap josegonzalez/php
 	brew install php54-mcrypt